Migrating a Celo L1 Node

 cd celo-l2-node-docker-compose -

-Run the full migration command, where
+Run the pre-migration where

 <network>